Last Updated on November 17, 2022 by Leyla Kazim

 It’s no secret the Scandinavians (Denmark, Sweden, Norway) enjoy a sauna – it’s an intrinsic part of their culture and how they socialise.
 It’s no different in neighbouring Finland, where there is one sauna for every three people, and where you’ll even find a sauna in the Burger King in Helsinki.
 Yep.
 Taking meat sweats to new heights.

 Sure, I’d been in a sauna before.
 In a gym, or a hotel, or something equally uninspiring.
 But I’d never had the full on, traditional Finnish / Scandi experience.
 Which is somewhere in the middle of a forest, with great company, intercepted with beer and awesome food, and dunking into an almost freezing lake after.
-And let me tell you, I LOVED IT.
+And let me tell you, it is the best of Finland.
+I LOVED IT.

 Our last evening in Finland, staying at Kirjakkala Iron Mills Village, went something like this: sauna – jump in lake – eat great food – sauna – jump in lake – drink beer – repeat until midnight.
 I got it.
 I so got it.